 Evangelical church, we must grow in wisdom and in shrewdness.
 Wise about all that the Scriptures say about power.
 Shrewd about how it operates in the world and in our own motives.

 We follow a king who for a time laid down his power to rescue his subjects.
 We cannot claim to be like Him until we, too, are willing to lay our power down.
-And we cannot discern if we are called to lay it down until we learn to see it.
+And we cannot discern when we are called to lay it down until we learn to see it.

 ©Laura Goetsch and Thinking about Such Things, 2018.